No Christmas Eve joy for truckers stuck in UK virus gridlock | WTOP

 France’s European affairs minister, Clement Beaune, tweeted back that France had “exactly followed the EU recommendation” and is now “more open than other European countries” to arrivals from Britain.

-Some European countries relaxed their travel limits on Britain on Wednesday, though many remain in place.
+Some European countries relaxed their travel limits on Britain on Wednesday, though many remain.
 China on Thursday became the latest nation to suspend flights to and from the U.K.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak